ishgupta127/Thermal-Transient-Driven-Delamination/README.md

-# Thermal-transient-Driven-Delamination
+# Thermal-Transient-Driven-Delamination
-Toolbox for Numerical Prediction of the Energy Release Rate for Crack Propagation in Multilayered Systems Under Thermal Transients
+Toolbox for Predicting the Energy Release Rate for 1-D Delamination Crack Propagation in Multilayered Systems Under Thermal Transients